xgmitt00-220814/Type1toUnicode/README.md

 # Analyzing your PDF files

 As its name implies, Type1toUnicode can repair only Type1 fonts with certain properties.
-So first you need to determine whether your PDF file(s) can even be repaired.
+So first you need to determine whether your PDF file(s) can even be repaired by it.
 We specifically designed the script to help you with such an analysis.
 Let's start with its command-line syntax, which is also printed if you run the script without any arguments:

 ```
 the following arguments are required: -p/--pdf_file, -f/--font_map